Hervar77/infinity-doc/mkdocs/api/infinity.zip.md

 Parameters:

 - localFileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be opened
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be opened.

 - archiveFileName: `string`, optional
-  >the name of the file inside the archive
+  >The name of the file inside the archive.

 - created: `number`, optional
-  >sets the file creation timestamp
+  >Sets the file creation timestamp.

 - modified: `number`, optional
-  >sets the timestamp of the last file modification
+  >Sets the timestamp of the last file modification.

 - lastAccess: `number`, optional
-  >sets the timestamp of the last access to the file
+  >Sets the timestamp of the last access to the file.

 - comment: `string`, optional
-  >can contain a comment about the file inside the ZIP-archive.
+  >Can contain a comment about the file inside the ZIP-archive.

 Example: